Ohtsu/ng5-bootstrap4-carousel/README.md

 ```bash
 $ ng serve
 ```
-You will find the default page using Bootstrap4 button.
+You will find the default page.

   - ***First Page***